 \begin{df} Let $\FF$ be a Feynman category and $\FF^{hyp,rd}$ its reduced hyper category, $\O$ an $\FF^{hyp,rd}$-$\oper$ and $\D_{\O}$ the corresponding enrichment functor.
-Then we define an $\O$--algebra to be a $\FF_{\D_{\O}}$-$\oper$. \end{df}
+Then we define an $\O$-algebra to be a $\FF_{\D_{\O}}$-$\oper$. \end{df}

-\subsection{Indexed Feynman $\Ab$-Categories:Orientations and Odd $\opcat$}
+\subsection{Indexed Feynman $\Ab$-Categories: Orientations and Odd $\opcat$}

-Besides the free construction there are standard constructions for the oriented and ordered versions which given an indexing for an $\Ab$ enrichment.
+Besides the free construction there are standard constructions for the oriented and ordered versions which give an indexing for an $\Ab$ enrichment.
 These are obtained from the free construction by a relative construction.